cube-action-team/vue-use-embed/docs/vue-use-embed/useEmbed.md

 # :sparkles: useEmbed

-> `useEmbed` is a function that allows you to have state variables for embed code blocks in functional components.
+> `useEmbed` is a function that allows you to have state variables for embed code blocks in composable components.

 ## :maple_leaf: Usage